-Haus Yuriyal’s project for 'The 11th Asia Pacific Triennial of Contemporary Art' began long before the exhibition opened, with Veronica Gikope planting a suna 'garden' (illustrated) of crops significant to the Yuri within the Queensland Art Gallery’s Sculpture Courtyard next to the QAG Cafe in late 2023.
+Haus Yuriyal’s project installed in the eleventh Asia Pacific Triennial, began long before the exhibition opened, with Veronica Gikope planting a suna 'garden' (illustrated) of crops significant to the Yuri within the Queensland Art Gallery’s Sculpture Courtyard next to the QAG Cafe in late 2023.
 Since then varieties of sugarcane, banana, and taro have flourished in the Queensland capital’s subtropical climate, ahead of the men arriving to complete the structural components of their Triennial installation (illustrated).

 More than just a source of food, their gardens embody knowledge about the natural environment of the Papua New Guinea Highlands.
 Like many aspects of this part of the world, the garden is functional, but also beautiful, with tall stakes of winding beans interspersed with bright, colourful flowers.
 Spiky leaves of rows of pineapples are broken only by the swollen form of the golden fruit, while tall stands of slender sugar cane, broad-leafed taro and banana palms emerge alongside the graceful fern-like leaves of the dini.
 Fittingly, an integral part of Haus Yuriyal’s display in the Triennial is a garden, designed by Gikope to articulate the centrality of subsistence agriculture to the lives and culture of the Yuri.